Bill Foulkes: 1958–1966

 Immediately after the crash, Foulkes took over captaincy of the club in place of Byrne, who was killed in the crash.
-After matches against Sheffield Wednesday, West Bromwich Albion and Fulham, United reached the FA Cup Final, losing 2–0 to Bolton Wanderers.
+After matches against Sheffield Wednesday, West Bromwich Albion and Fulham, United reached the FA Cup final, losing 2–0 to Bolton Wanderers.
 However, the team did not fare so well in the league, winning only 1 match against Sunderland, drawing 5 matches and losing 8, and finished in ninth place.
-In the semi-finals of the European Cup, United won 2–1 in the first leg against A.C.
-Milan, but lost 4–0 in the second leg at the San Siro, losing 5–2 on aggregate.
+In the semi-finals of the European Cup, United won 2–1 in the first leg against Milan, but lost 4–0 in the second leg at the San Siro, losing 5–2 on aggregate.

-Manchester United finish runners-up in the league in the first post Munich season in 1958–59, but then finished seventh the 1959–60 and 1960–61 seasons before finishing 15th in 1961–62 - at the time this was the club's lowest postwar finish.
+Manchester United finish runners-up in the league in the first post Munich season in 1958–59, but then finished seventh the 1959–60 and 1960–61 seasons before finishing 15th in 1961–62 – at the time this was the club's lowest postwar finish.
 In the FA Cup, the club exited the competition in the 3rd round, 5th round, 4th round and semi-finals respectively in the four post Munich seasons.

 In the 1962–63 season, United did badly in the league, finishing in 19th place, but won the FA Cup after winning the final 3–1 against Leicester City on 25 May 1963.
 Throughout this time, Foulkes struggled a lot from the crash.
 He later said, "I lost so much weight, I couldn't eat, couldn't sleep, I was losing fitness and form and I'd really had enough."

 On 10 October 1960, Busby played Foulkes at centre-half for the first time, having experimented with a string of players to fill the position after the crash had claimed the life of Mark Jones and ended the playing career of Jackie Blanchflower more than two years previously.
 Centre-half would prove to be his favoured position over the rest of his playing career, but he did not start to enjoy the game again until 1963.
 In the 1963–64 season, United finished second in the league, and finally won the Championship in the 1964–65 season, after a run of 13 wins in 15 games.
 By then, Foulkes and Charlton were the only two Munich survivors in the team.
+On 11 November 1964, in a European Cup game against Borussia Dortmund Foulkes played in his 511th United match and became record club appearance-maker, taking this title from Joe Spence who held it for more than 36 years.
 In 1966–67, Foulkes helped United win the Championship again, completing his haul of four Championship medals, more than any other United player of his era, and indeed any other player at the club for the next 32 years.